Xilinx/PYNQ_Composable_Pipeline/docs/source/video_pipeline.rst

 If you are interested in building your own composable overlay, check out the tutorial :ref:`composable-overlay-tutorial`

-The Composable Video Pipeline also uses the following python modules:
+The Composable Video Pipeline also uses the following Python modules:

   * :mod:`pynq_composable.libs`  - Drivers to control the vision IP cores.
   * :mod:`pynq_composable.video`  - Drivers to control video sources and sinks.